Apply

 Consequences for Noncompliance

-• In cases of externally hosted websites, requests for immediate compliance will be sent to site owner.
+• In cases of externally hosted websites, requests for immediate compliance will be sent to the site owner.

 • Websites hosted on the University’s web infrastructure may be subject to immediate action without notice.
 Site owners who fail to secure and/or maintain these sites will be given 30 days to comply, after which the site will be disabled.